 HR Policy Provisions

 - The University will provide reasonable break times for an employee to express breast milk for such employee’s nursing child for one (1) year after the child’s birth each time such employee has need to express the milk.
 The frequency and duration of breaks needed to express milk will likely vary.

 - Employees should contact human resources to request reasonable accommodations for break times to express breast milk for their nursing child for more than one (1) year after the child’s birth.

 - The University will provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public which may be used by an employee to express breast milk.
 If space is not dedicated for expressing milk, it must be available when needed.

-- Space temporarily created or converted into a space for expressing milk or made available when needed by the nursing mother is sufficient, provided that the space is shielded from view, and free from any intrusion from co-workers and the public.
+- Space temporarily created or converted into a space for expressing milk or made available when needed is sufficient, provided that the space is shielded from view, and free from any intrusion from co-workers and the public.

-Date Created: 1/1/2010
+Date Created: 01/01/2010